-Two zones of discernibly different character can be identified within Brasted High Street Conservation Area, based on their spatial character and architectural qualities, historical development and the contribution they make to the conservation areas.
+Two zones of discernibly different character can be identified within Brasted High Street Conservation Area, based on their spatial character and architectural qualities, historical development and the contribution they make to the conservation area.

-The features and individual characteristics of each zone that contribute to, or detract from the character and appearance of the conservation areas are summarised below.
-The boundaries of the Character Zones are mapped on the Interactive map at the front of this appraisal.
+The features and individual characteristics of each zone that contribute to the character and appearance of the conservation area are summarised below.
+The boundaries of the Character Zones are shown on the map of this section